-Van Ness Feldman is home to one of the premier hydropower law practice in the United States.
+Van Ness Feldman is home to one of the premier hydropower law practices in the United States.
 Our current and recent matters involve over 50 percent of all FERC-licensed hydroelectric capacity in the country.
 Additionally, the firm advises developers of new hydropower projects, including conventional large and small hydro, pumped storage, and emerging technologies such as ocean and tidal projects.

 Van Ness Feldman offers a singular combination of legal pragmatism, practical and comprehensive knowledge, and political perspective to help our clients identify effective solutions to emerging business problems.
 We understand how to efficiently navigate important and time-sensitive client business matters through approval processes in key regulatory agencies.
 This experience and familiarity in regulatory matters allow us to work closely and effectively with policy and career staff within agencies such as the Federal Energy Regulatory Commission (FERC), the U.S. Forest Service, the Departments of the Interior and Commerce, and other federal and state agencies, to craft solutions that achieve our clients’ business objectives while meeting regulatory requirements.